mlafeldt/camplight/README.md

 Camplight
 =========

-Camplight is a simple command-line client for Campfire written in Python.
+Camplight is a Python implementation of the [Campfire API].

-The Campfire API is documented here: https://github.com/37signals/campfire-api
+The project comes with a Python module that can be imported via `import camplight` and a simple command-line tool named `camplight` to utilize it.

 Installation